How to Store your Wedding Gown

 - A year or so

 Wrap the dress in a white cotton sheet and store it in a long flat acid-free cardboard box.
 This will protect it from dust and pets.
 Rolling the dress will leave less wrinkles but you can also fold it if necessary, using acid-free tissue paper.
 Try to slip the box under a bed in a cool dry place.
+You can purchase a ph neutral wedding dress storage box.

 Before the wedding: handle your wedding dress with care.